-Navajo County Regional COVID-19 update
+Navajo County regional COVID-19 update

 Little Colorado Medical Center COVID-19 Care Update

-LCMC continues to see increased volumes of COVID patients in our Emergency Department, Hospital, and Clinic.
-Over the past six days, LCMC administered 376 tests, 14 of which were positive.
-At present, LCMC is caring for 8 inpatients and 3 COVID-positive patients.
+LCMC continues to see increased volumes of COVID patients in our Emergency Department, Hospital and Clinic.
+Over the past five days, LCMC administered 132 tests, 6 of which were positive.
+At present, LCMC is caring for 9 inpatients and 1 COVID-positive patients.
 LCMC continues to closely monitor its supplies, with particular focus on surgical gowns and surgical masks.

-Also during the past week, Thomas Greenwood M.D., LCMC’s Chief of Staff, met with the Winslow School Board and also with local teachers to provide COVID-related information on safely resuming school-educational activities for Winslow children.
+Also this week we have started testing returning teachers and staff for WUSD.

-With the dedication and expertise of its physicians, nurses, care and support teams, LCMC continues to serve our community safely and effectively.
+Of interest this week, please see the following short article written by one of LCMC’s Emergency Department physicians.
+It’s a touching observation on the challenges and losses arising from COVID: https://medium.com/@johntveten/a-reflection-on-distance-41f62a066b7f

 Summit Healthcare COVID-19 Care Update